xk86/shit-compression/readme.md

-# Scene Human Interest Temporal Compression (SHIT Compression)
+# Scene Human Interest Temporal (SHIT) Compression

 ## Concept
 Scene Human Interest Temporal (SHIT) compression is a novel(?) form of compression that aims to compress audio/video files by compressing scenes based on how "interesting" they are to a human viewer.